capotej/amazon-aim/README.markdown

 This is a minimal implementaiton of the Amazon Inventory Management API.
 For now it supports orders, listings, and reports.

 ## Installation
-Add this library directory to your load_path, and require amazon_aim
+Add this library directory to your project's load_path, and require amazon_aim

 (gem coming soon)